Thomasliminator/coms3157/2_CompilingLinking.md

 We must declare the function by writing the first line of the function and terminating with a semicolon.
 This is also known as the prototype of the function, also a signature of a function.

+**You must have the prototype, at a minimum, of the function**

+Why don't we have to list `printf()` prototype?

 ### #include `<stdio.h>`

+This is not the same as "importing" in Java.
+This is an inclusion.

 This is a directive that tells the compiler "please find the file `stdio.h` and put the content of the file in that line".
 This is textual replacement.

 `printf()` is a function collected in `stdio` so it doesn't generate a warning when compiled.
 - the prototype for `printf()` is included in `stdio.h`

+If you do `"myadd.h"` this tells to look in the current directory first in comparison to `<stdio.h>`.

-Standard library functions are linked automatically.
-The `libc.a` is a standard C library file. `libm.a` is another standard C library file that stores math functions.
+Standard library functions are linked automatically by the gcc.
+The `libc.a` is the core standard C library file. `libm.a` is another standard C library file that stores math functions. `.a` files are like zip files, "a for archive".

+Use `-lc` to link with `libc.a` and `-lm` to link with `libm.a`.
+However, `libc.a` is automatically linked.

+#### `myadd.c` has been changed to take 3 parameters

+Compilation is simply taking a `.c` file and making a `.o` file.
+It will check that when you call `myadd(x, y)` that it matches the prototype given.
+There is no error when compiling.
+No error with linking either.

+However, if we run it, we don't get the expected value.
+Linking only looks and matches names of functions.
+It doesn't check if the parameters are correct.
+It pulls in garbage from the next memory location to fill in `salt`.

+To fix this, we declare it in the `.c` file by including the header file.
+Now, if we try to compile `myadd.c` it will give us an error of "conflicting types".

 ## Makefiles and `make` tool

+We don't want to type `gcc ...` every single time to compile and link all the time.
+We want to automate.

-This does compilation, linking, and possibly other things, automatically.
+`make` does compilation, linking, and possibly other things, automatically.
 A programmable scriptor, automator.
+It is a program that we run.
+It reads a `Makefile` and follows the directions.

+Do `cat -t Makefile` which will turn all tabs into `^I`. `-n` is the line number option. `-e` gives up the end of the line option. `-v` will show any control characters embedded in the file.

+Run the Makefile using `make`.
+It will only make the first target and then quit.
+You have to explicitly say if you want to make a second target.
+The mission is to make the first target.

+Use `touch [fileName]` to update a time stamp.
+This will simulate a change.

 A   `Makefile` has the format:
 - what you want to produce `main.o` (target)